arlonproj/arlon/docs/contributing.md

 new code, contributors are encouraged to either write unit tests, e2e tests or perform some form of manual validation as a sanity-check.
 Please adhere to standard good practices for Golang and do ensure that the code is properly formatted and `vet` succeeds, for which we have `fmt` and `vet` targets respectively.

-Since Arlon is a growing project, various areas require improvements- improving code coverage with unit tests, [e2e tests](./e2e_testing.md), documentation, CI/CD pipelines using
+Since Arlon is a growing project, various areas require improvements- improving code coverage with unit tests, e2e tests (since v0.10), documentation, CI/CD pipelines using
 GitHub Actions are a few to name, we highly encourage to contribute to those areas to start with.
-The [e2e test documentation](./e2e_testing.md) is an excellent starting point to grasp the workings of our e2e test setup.

 ## Issues / Bug reports